Zimmer's conjecture for non-uniform lattices: escape of mass and growth of cocycles: Reduction to and outline of proof of main result. Theorem

 \subsection{Outline of proof of \cref{mainthm} and discussion of new tools}

 We now outline the proof of \cref{mainthm} and highlight the new tools developed in this paper when compared with the proof of \cite[Theorem B]{BFH-SLnZ}.
-For lattices of higher $\Q$-rank, the proof of \cref{mainthm} follows the same coarse outline from \cite{BFH-SLnZ}.
-In the case of $\Q$-rank-$1$, there are new complications that are not addressed in \cite{BFH-SLnZ}.
+For lattices of higher $\Q$-rank, the proof of \cref{mainthm} has the same main lines as in \cite{BFH-SLnZ} though with considerable additional technical difficulty, particularly in the case where the $\Q$-rank is $2$.
+In the case of $\Q$-rank-$1$, there are genuinely new complications that require ideas not in any way present in \cite{BFH-SLnZ}.

 For simplicity of this outline, we may assume $G$ is linear (in particular has finite center) and defined over~$\Q$.
 Moreover, as \cite{BFH} essentially handles the case that $\Gamma$ is cocompact, we may assume $\Gamma$ is nonuniform.
 By Margulis's arithmeticity theorem (see discussion in \cref{hyp2}) we may assume $\Gamma$ is commensurable with $G_\Z$.